-Without this step, HTTPS will not be activated, and a browser warning ("Not Secure") will appear when accessing Web Control.
+Without this step, HTTPS will not be activated, and a browser warning ("Not Secure") will appear when accessing web control.

-Follow these steps to set up certificates in Chrome or Firefox (Windows 10).
+Follow the steps below to set up certificates in Chrome or Firefox (Windows 10).

 - 1. Go to the "Settings".

 - 2. Input "Certificates" in the search bar.

-- Chrome: Select [Security] > [Manage device certificates].
+- Chrome: Select "Security" > "Manage device certificates".

-- Firefox: Select [View Certificates].
+- Firefox: Select [ View Certificates ].

 - 3. Upload intermediate and root certificates - Chrome: - a.
 Click [Intermediate Certificate Authorities] tab > Click [Import] to upload the intermediate certificate. - b.
-Click [Trusted Root Certification Authorities] tab > Click [Import] to upload the root certificate. - Firefox:
+Click [Trusted Root Certification Authorities] tab > Click [Import] to upload the the root certificate. - Firefox: